exercism/go/exercises/concept/booking-up-for-beauty/.docs/instructions.md

 ## 5. Return the anniversary date of the salon's opening

-Implement the `AnniversaryDate` function that returns the anniversary date of the salon's opening for the current year.
+Implement the `AnniversaryDate` function that returns the anniversary date of the salon's opening for the current year in UTC.

 Assuming the current year is 2020:
 ```go